Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 |Non EU/EEA card transaction fee:||2.9% + 20p|

 Blackbaud deals exclusively with software for nonprofits, and boasts some of the industry’s best tools for processing payments.
 Blackbaud handles all your transactions, and you’ll get access to everything you need from a free, secure online portal.
-Here you can manage your data, create reports, and have all your latest donation figures at your fingertips.
+Here's where manage your data, create reports, and have all your latest donation figures at your fingertips.

 - No monthly fees or minimums